VP's Work for Equity Informed by Her Latinx Culture

 It's a big factor.
 There is a lack of generational wealth for the majority of the Latinx community.
 Lack of education and access to information is a huge reason, especially among immigrants and first-generation Latinx people in the U.S.

 There's an entry point for even knowing where and how to access systems, to get a home loan, for example.
-If your family does have wealth, understanding how systems work and what those access points are helps you pass down that wealth.
+If your family does have wealth, understanding how systems work and what those access points are can help you pass down that wealth.
 We have a lot of non-Latinx friends whose parents gave them money for the down payment on their homes or paid for their college education.
 Those are huge advantages that lead to or preserve generational wealth.

 The word "equity" is part of your professional title.
 What does that mean to you in the context of financial health and your role working for a financial institution?